Publication Ethics

-1. The author must certify that the article submitted for publication has never before been published in, nor is under consideration of any journal, nor is a reproduction, and nor is a result of its author’s infringe of the copyright of others.
+1. The author must certify that the article submitted for publication has never before been published in, nor is under consideration of any journal, nor is a reproduction, nor is a result of its author’s violation of the copyright of others.

 2. Any article which is under the collaboration of more than one author must be approved by all of them.